Covering symptoms, triggers, and treatments for blotchy skin on facePosted on March 4, 2022 Written by: 100% PURE ®

 If you do end up with some accidental sun damage, a caffeinated serum could lend some relief.
 The Green Tea EGCG Concentrate Serum fights the good fight against signs of aging like wrinkles, dark age spots, sagging skin, and fine lines.
 Green tea contains known cancer-fighting compounds, and its caffeine content is a surefire weapon against redness.

 Frigid winds and humid weather can also worsen the appearance of red, suffering skin.
 It’s important to layer on SPF – or stay in the A/C – in humid weather as well as layering up on protective gear in extreme cold weather.

 Food and drink

 If you love super-spicy dishes that draw tears, you could end up with tears of frustration from a red complexion.
-Spicy foods and vino – especially red wine – can aggravate rosacea and trigger blotchy skin.
+Spicy foods and vino – especially red wine – can aggravate rosacea and trigger blotchy skin on face.
 It may be time to find better replacements to please your palette.

 PRO TIP: If your red skin is accompanied by itching or burning after drinking wine, it might be more than blotchy skin – you could have a wine allergy.
 Oh, the horror!

 If you’re experiencing sudden skin blotches or new symptoms, assess any new store-bought cosmetic, skin, and hair products you might be using.
 This could mean harsh ingredients are to blame for irritating your skin.
 Stick with gentle, plant-based products and simplify your routine.